 The Australia New Zealand Clinical Trials Registry is an online registry of clinical trials being undertaken in Australia, New Zealand and elsewhere.

 Cancer Council Victoria offer a free telephone peer support program to connect people considering participating in a clinical trial, with someone who has been treated in a clinical trial.

 Advance care planning promotes care that is consistent with a person’s goals, values, beliefs and preferences.
 It prepares the person and others to plan for future health care, for a time when the person may no longer be able to communicate those decisions themselves.

 What to Expect: When treatment finishes

 It is common for people who have been affected by cancer to experience a range of effects both physical and emotional well after treatment has completed.
 The links below will take you to reputable services and supports.

 Cancer Council Victoria provides information and support for people affected by a cancer diagnosis well after treatment has finished.

 There are a number of emotional, physical, practical and social challenges that cancer survivors may face once they finish treatment.
 The Australian Cancer Survivorship Centre can help with these challenges.

-The Wellness and Life after Cancer program is an education forum designed for people who have completed cancer treatment, their families and friends.
+The Cancer Wellness program is an education forum designed for people who have completed cancer treatment, their families and friends.